conniezl/gettingcleaningdata/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The following is detailed description of this data set.
+The following is a detailed description of this data set.

 ### activityType :
 * Description: Activities performed.